Picture: Spot the seals in the bay – St Margaret’s Hope in the winter

 From this point on, the walk involves steps, uneven pathways, and fairly steep hills.
 If you experience limited mobility or are using a wheelchair, we advise you to go back to the left turning just past the Bellevue Inn.
 Turn left.
 Ahead, where the road meets Back Road, you will see the Murray Arms. {Click to rejoin the walk at stops 10 and 10a)

-Otherwise, walk along the street until you come to a second parking area.
+Otherwise, walk along the street until you reach a second parking area.
 Just by Garleton Cottage (which is ahead), turn right and walk up the steps.
 This will take you to the back gate (straight ahead) for the Marengo Community Garden.
 Established and maintained by local people, the garden is well-used.
 The map of the ‘Listening Walk’ is by the front entrance on Marengo Road.
-By the map, you will find stop 16) Canaries or scan the QR code straight from the board.
+By the map, you will find stop 16) Canaries [you can scan the QR code straight from the board] or click Stop 16: Canaries.

 Church Road and St. Margaret’s